-Anchor Standard 1: Motor Skills and Movement Patterns: The physically literate individual demonstrates competency in a variety of motor skills and novement patterns.
-Standard 1 Level 1 Students can: Level 2 Students can: VA-1.1 Physical fitness Describe physical activities that contribute to the improvement of specific physical fitness components gained from participating in varsity athletics.
+Anchor Standard 1: Motor Skills and Movement Parmovement patterns. terns: The physically literate individual demonstrates competency in a variety of motor skills and Standard 1 Level 1 Students can: Level 2 Students can: VA-1.1 Physical fitness Describe physical activities that contribute to the improvement of specific physical fitness components gained from participating in varsity athletics.
 Demonstrate necessary components of physical fitness to achieve a desired level of individual success while participating in varsity athletics.
 VA-1.2 Acquire training techniques necessary for participation in the selected sport.
-Anchor Standard 2: Movement and Performance: Timovement and performance.
 Identify skills and components needed to design an individualized health-enhancing fitness program for varsity athletics.
-The physically literate individual applies knowledge of components of the physically literate individual applies knowledge of components needed to design an individual applies program for varsity athletics.
-Exhibit proper fitness component techniques in varsity athletics to achieve a desired level of health enhancement. concepts, principles, strategies, and tactics related to Standard 2 Level 1 Level 2 VA-2.1 Acquire an understanding of the importance and consequences of safety in varsity athletics.
-Recognize unsafe situations related to participation in varsity athletics.
-Demonstrate safe and appropriate use and care of equipment and facilities in varsity sports.
-VA-2.2 Acquire proper techniques of specific activities in varsity athletics.
-Identify skills and components for the individual to participate successfully in varsity athletics.
-Model proper skills and components for the specific varsity program.
+Exhibit proper fitness component techniques in varsity athletics to achieve a desired level of health enhancement.
+Anchor Standard 2: Movement and Performance: To movement and performance. he physically literate individual applies knowledge of c oncepts, principles, strategies, and tactics related to he physically literate individual applies knowledge of c Level 1 oncepts, principles, strategies, and tactics related to Level 2 movement and performance.

-Anchor Standard 3: Physical Activity and Fitness: The health-enhancing level of physical activity and fitness. e physically literate individual demonstrates the know ledge and skills to achieve and maintain a Standard 3 Level 1 Students can: Level 2 Students can: VA-3.1 Maintain a consistent level of exertion in varsity athletics to obtain health benefits.
+Anchor Standard 3: Physical Activity and Fitness: The health-enhancing level of physical activity and fitness. physically literate individual demonstrates the know ledge and skills to achieve and maintain a Standard 3 Level 1 Students can: Level 2 Students can: VA-3.1 Maintain a consistent level of exertion in varsity athletics to obtain health benefits.
 Determine skills to increase health benefits while participating in varsity athletics.
 Apply skills learned to attain a higher level of physical fitness while participating in varsity athletics.
 VA-3.2 Develop the intellect to plan a program for varsity athletics.
 Explain skills required for planning individual activities in varsity athletics.
-Participate in challenging activities requiring the utilization of newly acquired skills.
-Anchor Standard 4: Personal and Social Behavior: Thand others. he physically literate individual exhibits responsible p personal and social behavior that respects self Standard 4 Level 1 Students can: Level 2 Students can: VA-4.1 Acquire knowledge of local, state, and federal laws as they pertain to varsity athletics.
+Participate in challenging activities red the utilization of newly acquired skills Anchor Standard 4: Personal and Social Behavior: Thand others. ne physically literate individual exhibits responsible p personal and social behavior that respects self Standard 4 Level 1 Students can: Level 2 Students can: VA-4.1 Acquire knowledge of local, state, and federal laws as they pertain to varsity athletics.
 Research laws pertaining to participating in varsity athletics.
 Examples: medical requirements, academic grade requirement, summer practice regulations Adhere to laws pertaining to personal responsibility while participating in varsity athletics.
 VA.4.2 Display positive leadership skills while participating in varsity athletics.
 Explain how your personal actions impact you, teammates, peers, and opponents.
 Identify and describe examples of positive and negative behaviors in varsity athletics.
-Anchor Standard 5: Values Physical Activity: The phyself-expression, and/or social interaction. sically literate individual recognizes the value of phys ical activity for health, enjoyment, challenge, Standard 5 Level 1 Students can: Level 2 Students can: VA-5.1 Identify and evaluate personal, psychological responses to participation in varsity athletics.
+Anchor Standard 5: Values Physical Activity: The phy self-expression, and/or social interaction. sically literate individual recognizes the value of phys ical activity for health, enjoyment, challenge, Standard 5 Level 1 Students can: Level 2 Students can: VA-5.1 Identify and evaluate personal, psychological responses to participation in varsity athletics.
 Discuss how participation in varsity athletics assists in developing positive self-image and awareness.
 Assess a physical activity to show how it can be beneficial to an individual's health and enjoyment of varsity sports.
 VA-5.2 Analyze the role that varsity athletics play in social interaction and cooperative opportunities within the school, family, community, and workplace.
 Discuss and evaluate the individual benefits of participation in varsity athletics, and the social benefits for the individual, family, school, and community.
 Make a video of one element of a training protocol designed to enhance your current health and wellness to support a healthier family, classroom, and community.